GSA/digitalgov.gov/content/communities/data-cabinet.md

 Valuable Data comes from three pillars:

-- Data Management, leads to high quality data
+- *Data Management* leads to high quality data,
-- Data Governance ensures the entire agency understands the value and handling of data
+- *Data Governance* ensures the entire agency understands the value and handling of data, and
-- Data in Action is the Value derived from the agencies efforts
+- *Data in Action* is the value derived from the agencies' efforts.

 **_Together, we can advance data-driven government_**